front-seat/cdp-summarize/README.md

 Direct estimation of costs for Hugging Face endpoints is not yet supported.
 OpenAI charges by the token; Hugging Face endpoints charge by uptime and GPU selection.
 To get a rough estimate of costs, simply use the wall clock time.
 (Going one level deeper: the specific choice of GPU and model matter a _lot_.
 What you really want to know is prompt and completion token consumption and generation speed for your given model and hardware.)

-The four [example event summaries](./examples/) contained in this repository cost a total of $TODO to generate using `gpt-3.5-turbo`, for an average of $TODO per summary.
-(The most expensive summary, TODO, cost $TODO; the least expensive summary, TODO, cost $TODO.)
+The four [example event summaries](./examples/) contained in this repository cost a total of $0.85 to generate using `gpt-3.5-turbo`, for an average of $0.21 per summary.
+(The most expensive summary, `oakland-d2305d5903fc`, cost $0.40; the least expensive summary, `boston-319e357ca015`, cost $0.11.)
+Speed varies, but an estimate of 20-ish minutes wall clock time for an event summary doesn't seem unreasonable.
+A HuggingFace A10G 24GB endpoint (perfect for Mistral 7B) might cost $0.43 for summary.

 ## Example summary output